Almond Butter Cookies

 How to make almond butter cookies

-Step 3- Bake the cookies for 10-12 minutes until the edges are firm to touch.
+Step 3- Bake the cookies for 10-12 minutes until the edges are firm to the touch.
 Remove the cookies from the oven and let them cool completely.

 almond butter cookies recipe.